Innherreds Folkeblad og Verdalingen

-Innherreds Folkeblad og Verdalingen is a local online and print newspaper in published in Verdal, Norway.
+Innherreds Folkeblad og Verdalingen is a local online and print newspaper that is published in the town of Verdal in Verdal Municipality, Norway.
 Owned 97.6 percent by Adresseavisen, the newspaper has a circulation of 4,413 in 2013.
 It has three weekly issues, on Tuesdays, Thursdays and Saturdays.
 Published in tabloid format, the newspaper was created in 1952 through a merger to Innherreds Folkeblad and Verdalingen.